 Humbucker IPA (6.2 percent ABV)

 Humbucker is brewed with Marris Otter and Carapils malts.
 It’s first wort hopped with Styrian Golding hops, bittered with Nugget hops, and liberally dosed with Amarillo hops for flavor and aroma.
 We packed 1.7 pounds of hops per barrel into this 6.2% ABV hopsickle.
 Just like its guitar pickup namesake, Humbucker cancels out the typical over bitterness of an American IPA and lets the pure flavor and aroma of the hops shine through.
 Amarillo is hard to get a hold of these days, so enjoy this one while it lasts.
-Hopefully it will return someday.

 Harvest Porter (6.2 percent ABV)